Quick Decision Box:

 What is the best mobile testing tool for CI/CD?

 Locator-based automation (used by Appium, Espresso, XCUITest) identifies UI elements by their internal IDs, XPaths, or accessibility attributes.
-When developers rename or restructure elements, tests break.
-Vision-based automation (used by Drizz) identifies elements visually β€” the way a human would β€” making it more resilient to UI changes.
+When developers rename or restructure elements, tests break β this is the primary cause of flaky mobile tests.
+Vision-based automation (used by Drizz) identifies elements visually, the way a human would, by analyzing the rendered UI.
+Vision-based tests don't depend on internal element IDs, so they're more resilient to UI changes.
+The trade-off: vision-based tools require AI infrastructure, while locator-based tools are free and open-source.

-This guide was last updated March 2026.
+This guide was last updated May 2026.
 Tool capabilities, pricing, and platform support change, always verify against vendor documentation before making a final selection.

 Drizz is a mobile test automation platform.
 This article is written by the Drizz team and includes Drizz in the comparison.
 We've aimed to describe each tool factually based on its documented capabilities.